philjhale/GoogleObservabilitySample/README.md

 # Google Cloud Platform observability sample app

-The purpose of this repository is to evaluate Stackdriver's ability to observe applications deployed in Kubernetes.
+The purpose of this repository is to evaluate Stackdriver's tracing and logging features when an application is deployed to Google Kubernetes engine.

 ## Prerequisites